Anjali110702/Python_Projects/README.md

-# To-Do List CLI Application
+# To-Do List Application

-This is a simple command-line to-do list application created in Python.
+week1(CLI).py contains a code for "To-do list application" using command line interface to-do(GUI).py contains a code for "To-do list application" using graphical user interface(GUI). {You need to install 'tkinter' module to run this code.
+To install tkinter use command pip install tkinter in your Command prompt}

 # Features
 This application allows users to: